A weekend trip from SLO to Yosemite is totally worth it. Here’s how I did it.

 With some of the most breathtaking views in the world just a drive away, there is little reason to put off a trip to Yosemite National Park — even if you’re out of vacation days from work.

 I made the trek to Yosemite Valley in late July with my husband, Kirk.
-Our timing was lucky enough that smoke from nearby wildfires didn’t obstruct the views of towering granite walls.
-And, after a good rain year, the rivers and creeks were full, so multiple waterfalls that could be seen from the valley floor were raging and the meadows were a bright, luscious green.
+After a good rain year, the rivers and creeks are still full, so multiple waterfalls that could be seen from the valley floor were raging and the meadows were a bright, luscious green.

 Here’s how we scheduled a weekend that was fulfilling and exciting, but didn’t leave me too exhausted for work Monday morning.